Indie, goth, emo and burlesque culture at Mookychick

 • Compass

-How to make the fascinator's base:
+How to make a fascinator base:

 1. Measure across the top of the comb.
 Add 0.5cm.
 Grab your compass and draw a circle onto the card with the diameter of that measurement.
 Then draw a straight line from the centre of the circle to the edge.
 Cut out and cut along the line.
 Overlap the edges to make a cone shape and staple (glue if you prefer).